 - Instant Awesome, Just Add Dragons: Naturally, he also turns into a giant black dragon.
 Although his particular Soletaken form is described as "darkness with wings" instead of a normal draconic form.

-- Love Makes You Crazy: Implied.
+- Love Makes You Crazy, together with Love Ruins the Realm: Implied.

 - My God, What Have I Done?: The Terondai he commissioned from Errastes